Dhruv0Upadhyay/OpenCV_Task/README.md

 # OpenCV_Task

-This a repository for task 3 and 4 for summer internship.
+This a repository for task 4 for summer internship.